juergenweb/FrontendForms/README.md

 ### Measure 6: Password blacklist
 If you are dealing with user login/registration on your site, there is always a risk, that clients use unsafe passwords and this could be a serious security issue for an account to be hacked.
-For this reason, you have the opportunity create a blacklist of forbidden passwords in the module configuration.
+For this reason, you have the opportunity to create a blacklist of forbidden passwords in the module configuration.
 To make it much more simple for you, it uses passwords from the [top 100 most common passwords](https://github.com/danielmiessler/SecLists/blob/master/Passwords/Common-Credentials/10-million-password-list-top-100.txt) list from GitHub, but you can also add your own passwords.

 **Automatic filtering of the blacklist according to your password settings:**

 The module takes care about your password requirement settings and does not add all 100 passwords of the top list by default to the blacklist.
+This would be an overhead.
-This means, only passwords that fulfill your password requirements will be added to the blacklist - all others will not be added to keep the list as short as possible (better performance).
+Therefore only passwords that fulfill your password requirements will be added to the blacklist - all others will be ignored to keep the list as short as possible (better performance).

-Example:
+Example for better understanding:

 Your password requirements as set in the field configuration of the field "pass" are set to "letter" and "number", which means each password must consists of letters and numbers (other types like symbols are not required).
 Passwords that does not fulfill this minimum requirements will be filtered out by the "meetsPasswordConditions" validator